dalyIsaac/Whim/docs/script/core/workspaces.md

 );
 ```

-The workspace will only be displayed on the first and second monitors (0-based index).
-For more on monitors, see the [Monitors](./monitors.md) page.
+Here, the workspace can only be displayed on the first and second monitors (0-based index).
+For more on the ordering of monitors monitors, see the [Monitors](monitors.md) page.

 ## Example Command